britt/britt.github.com/src/pages/daresnot/index.md

 #### Arbitrary Consensus

-* An issue is declared and options for voting are set.
+1. An issue is declared and options for voting are set.
+A set of eligible voters is also declared, identified by their public keys.
-* The voter generates a random nonce for each action
+2. The voter generates a random nonce for each action
-* The voter then hashes the nonce corresponding to their vote.
+3. The voter then hashes the nonce corresponding to their vote.
 They also generate a map of all the options and the hash of the nonce corresponding to each option.
-* The voter sends the hash of their vote along with the option list to the arbiter.
+4. The voter sends the hash of their vote along with the option list to the arbiter.
-* The arbiter records the vote and the current state of the issue.
+5. The arbiter records the vote and the current state of the issue.
-* The arbiter sends a digitally signed hash of the vote state to the voter.
+6. The arbiter sends a digitally signed hash of the vote state to the voter.
-* The voter encrypts a message containing: the nonce representing their vote (not hashed), the option map (again not hashed), the hash of the vote state provided by the arbiter.
-They sign it and post it to an immutable ledger like the Ethereum blockchain.
+7. The voter encrypts a message containing: the nonce representing their vote (not hashed), the option map (again not hashed), the hash of the vote state provided by the arbiter.
+They sign it and post it to an immutable ledger like the Ethereum blockchain. _Signing establishes voter identity and protects against double voting.
+Last vote wins._
-* When a decision is reached the arbiter announces it and reveals the chain of votes.
+8. When a decision is reached the arbiter announces it and reveals the chain of votes.
-* Voters decrypt.
+9. Voters decrypt.
-* Once sufficient results are decrypted to justify the decision the decision is confirmed.
+10. Once sufficient results are decrypted to justify the decision the decision is confirmed.

 This version is safe against the network attack but not against arbiter snooping.